 Gerroff my land!

-A few years ago, before Alex and I started working for MBUK, we both enjoyed misspent summers out in the French Alps, living the bike bum dream.
+Alex and I both enjoyed misspent summers out in the French Alps, living the bike bum dream, before we started working for MBUK.
 A challenge we set ourselves one year was to explore every inch of the Portes du Soleil region, and on our checklist was the backcountry around Champéry, a Swiss valley with an infamous World Cup downhill track.
 One sunny day we assembled a group of mates and went trail hunting, and it didn’t take long to strike gold, in the form of an untouched singletrack gem that snaked its way down the steep wooded slopes.

 Don’t follow the signs and you might get more than you bargained for!
 Photo: Dan Milner